fyr77/EnvyUpdate/README.md

 ## How to use

 Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.

+Or install using [scoop](https://scoop.sh) by running `scoop install https://raw.githubusercontent.com/fyr77/EnvyUpdate/master/res/scoop/envyupdate.json`.

 Enabling Autostart will create a shortcut of EnvyUpdate in the Windows startup folder.

 ## Compatibility